RISC-V: An Open CPU Architecture

 Defining a Function

 The functions printStr and printInt in the above example are a bit simplistic, even though they work fine.
-For a generic function that you are compiling from source code of a programming language, you need to generate a code preamble that saves the return address on the stack, and then generate a code postamble that pops the return address off the stack and then executes a return instruction.
+For a generic function that you are compiling from source code of a programming language, you need to generate a code prologue that saves the return address on the stack, and then generate a code epilogue that pops the return address off the stack and then executes a return instruction.
 For a function named myFunc this looks like:

 # Function myFunc